khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 ## Sayings of the Imams regarding following the Sunnah and ignoring their views contradictory to it

-It would be beneficial if we gave some of these here, for perhaps this will admonish or remind those who follow the opinion of the Imams---nay, of those far below the Imams in rank---blindly,[^a18] sticking to their _madhah카bs_ or views as if these had descended from the heavens!
+It would be beneficial if we gave some of these here, for perhaps this will admonish or remind those who follow the opinion of the Imams---nay, of those far below the Imams in rank---blindly,[^a18] sticking to their _madhah카b_ or views as if these had descended from the heavens!
 But All훮h, Mighty and Sublime, says:

 \begin{aquote}{\quran: \araaf{} 3}
 \begin{center}